Skip to main content

 A.R.S. § 14-5206(A)

 For children who are fourteen or older, the law gives their voice real weight.
-The court may appoint the person the minor nominates, provided it does not conflict with the child's best interests.
+The court may appoint the person the minor nominates at the court hearing.
 This recognizes that older children often have clear preferences about who should care for them.
+The legal guardian chosen must still meet the court's standards.

 Background Checks for Unrelated Guardians

-When the proposed guardian is not a relative, Arizona adds an extra layer of protection.
-The court requires a full set of fingerprints for a criminal background investigation through the Department of Public Safety, which may also submit the prints to the FBI for a national records check.
+When the prospective guardian is not a relative, Arizona adds an extra layer of protection.
+The court requires a full set of fingerprints for a criminal background investigation through the Department of Public Safety.
+The prints may also be submitted to the FBI for a national records check.

 Before the court may appoint as guardian a person unrelated to the minor, the court shall, in order to determine the applicant's suitability as a guardian, require the potential guardian to furnish a full set of fingerprints to the court to enable a criminal background investigation to be conducted.